Craven District: Administration

 In the 18th century the national Board of Agriculture commissioned a survey of agriculture in the region, with a view of improving it.
 It was published in 1793 as General view of the Agriculture of the West Riding of Yorkshire, a 140-page book detailing every factor.
 The wide variety of soil composition resulted in tithes ranging from 6 shillings up to 3 pounds per acre and farms leasing from 50 to 500 pounds per year.
 It details by parish quantities of cattle and crop produced, their rotation and market value.
 The report recommended more wheat and turnips; more sheep and of better breed; criticized poor drainage and design of farm buildings and taught principles of farm management.

 Average wages then paid to employees were 12 pounds per annum with victuals and drink; and to temporary labourers 2 shillings and sixpence per day with beer.
 Hours of work in winter were "dawn till dark" and in harvest time "six till six, with one hour for dinner and another for drinking".
 The author shows concern for their virtue and welfare.

+Craven Museum

+Craven Museum opened in 1928 and is dedicated to the history of the Craven district.
+Housed in Skipton Town Hall since 1973, the museum holds artefacts relating to Craven from prehistory to present day, including geological, archaeological, industrial and agricultural collections.